-I am an Associate Professor of Spanish at Oklahoma State University and a founding member and vice president of Asturian Studies / SAnTINA, an academic initiative aimed to develop the field of Asturian Studies internationally.
+I am a Professor of Spanish at Oklahoma State University and a founding member and vice president of Asturian Studies / SAnTINA, an academic initiative aimed to develop the field of Asturian Studies internationally.

 I have a Licenciatura in Hispanic Philology from the University of Oviedo, Spain, and a PhD in Hispanic Cultural Studies from Michigan State University (directed by José Colmeiro).
 I worked as a Spanish Lecturer at the Univerzitet Džemal Bijedic in Mostar, Bosnia and Herzegovina, and as an Assistant Professor of Spanish at Central Michigan University.